LiquidComp/SpaceIsKey/README.md

-# SpaceIsKey
+# TouchIsKey
-Space is key game
+Touch is key game designed for Android

+COPYRIGHTED TO LIQUIDCORP.
+DO NOT USE SOURCECODE.